 Dominic Kay QC is a specialist regulatory law practitioner, practising exclusively in Health & Safety, Environmental law and Inquests.
-He is recognised as one of the country’s leading Health & Safety and Environmental law barristers.
+He is widely recognised as one of the country’s leading Health & Safety and Environmental law barristers.

-In 2018 Dominic was nominated as Health & Safety Silk of the Year at the Bar Awards.
+A previous winner of the Health & Safety Junior of the Year, in 2018, after only one full year in Silk, Dominic was nominated as Health & Safety Silk of the Year at the Bar Awards.

 Health & Safety